Where to go in New Zealand on your first visit

 Disclosure: There are affiliate links in this article, which means I may make a small commission if you book through those links.
 Thanks for your support.

-Hopefully I can help you select a few good options for your first visit, or at least start to get the lay of the land and figure out how to piece your itinerary together.
+So, I understand the struggle of narrowing down what to see on your first visit, when you only have a short time.
+Hopefully I can help you select a few good options for your first visit.
+Or at least start to get the lay of the land and figure out how to piece your itinerary together.

-Although all of these places come with the caveat that they are among the busiest places to visit, as they are so popular.
+The list of destinations below all fit into an itinerary from/to these hubs, and they are all places that truly stand out to me.
+However, these places come with the caveat that they are among the busiest to visit, as they are so popular.
 I would also encourage you to mix in a few lesser visited places as well, so you get a balance of touristy/busy and quieter.

 None of these places are absolute ‘must sees,’ or ‘unmissable.’
 You can see some, or all of them — either way you’ll have a great time.
+Don’t stress about seeing everything, just pick a couple of places that really draw you in.

 Get itinerary help